Stackelberg POMDP: A Reinforcement Learning Approach for Economic Design: Applications of Stackelberg POMDP

 \subsection{Simple Allocation Mechanisms}

+Before moving to our main experiments, we conduct ablation studies in a simple Bayesian setting.
+Here, a mechanism allocates one of three items to an agent who is only interested in a single item.
+Initially, the agent's preferred item (their type) is chosen randomly.
+The agent then sends a message, $\mu\in\{1,..,m\}$ to the mechanism, which uses this message to allocate an item (i.e., the leader policy maps the message to the allocated item).
+If the agent receives their desired item, both the mechanism and the agent gain a utility of 1; otherwise, 0.
+With a single follower, multiplicative-weights converges to a follower best response.

-Here, we consider the simple allocation mechanisms described in Section~\ref{sec:stack_settings} with three items.
-We start by testing the performance of MAPPO when varying $m$ in $\{1,2,3\}$.
-The results are displayed in Figure~\ref{fig:messageSpace}.
-When $m=1$, the follower cannot inform the leader, which chooses a random item and succeeds only one third of the time.
-When $m=2$, the follower can signal their item of interest one third of the time, allowing the leader to increase their expected reward to $0.\bar 6$.
-When $m=3$, the follower can signal their type, and the leader can always realize their maximum reward (i.e., 1).
-As we can see, MAPPO always realizes this optimal payoff after a relatively short training phase.
-We also compare MAPPO and PPO in the scenario with $m=3$.
-As we can see from Figure~\ref{fig:messagePPOvsMAPPO}, MAPPO significantly outperforms PPO.
+We first test the performance of MAPPO when varying the number of distinct messages that can be sent, $m$ in $\{1,2,3\}$.
+When $m=1$, the agent cannot communicate, and the mechanism randomly chooses an item, succeeding one third of the time.
+When $m=2$, the agent can signal their preferred item one third of the time, increasing expected reward to $0.\bar 6$.
+With $m=3$, the agent signals their type exactly, and the mechanism always achieves maximum reward.
+As shown in Figure~\ref{fig:messageSpace}, MAPPO quickly learns these optimal policies.